 More information about arriving in Amsterdam you'll find here.

 To help you get started, the Graduate School of Communication organises a mandatory introduction day for all new (pre-)Master’s students.
-Usually this day is held on the Thursday before the first week of classes, so be sure to save the date.
+Usually this day is held on Tuesday or Thursday before the first week of classes, so be sure to save the date.
 Depending on your start moment, the invitation and programme will be sent mid-August or mid-January.